rabbitmq/rabbitmq-website/docs/oauth2-examples-entra-id/index.md

 For more information, check out Microsoft Entra documentation about [configuring custom signing keys](https://learn.microsoft.com/en-us/entra/identity-platform/jwt-claims-customization#validate-token-signing-key).

 ## Configure RabbitMQ to Use Entra ID as OAuth 2.0 Authentication Backend

 The configuration on **Entra ID** side is done.
 Next, configure RabbitMQ to use these resources.

-Clone the file called [rabbitmq.conf.tmpl](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/entra/rabbitmq.conf.tmpl) as `rabbitmq.conf` (in the same folder as `rabbitmq.conf.tmpl`).
+Clone [rabbitmq.conf.tmpl](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/entra/rabbitmq.conf.tmpl) from the tutorial repository to `rabbitmq.conf`.
+It must be in the same directory as `rabbitmq.conf.tmpl`.

 Edit the new `rabbitmq.conf` file and proceed as follows: